Isaac Freeman Rasin

-Isaac Freeman Rasin (March 11, 1833 – March 9, 1907) was an American political boss in Baltimore, Maryland.
+Isaac Freeman Rasin (March 11, 1833 – March 9, 1907) was an American political boss as the Democratic Leader of Baltimore from 1870 to 1907.
 He helped run the Gorman–Rasin organization with Arthur Pue Gorman, which influenced Baltimore politics in the 1870s and 1880s.

 Early life

 Isaac Freeman Rasin was born on March 11, 1833, at Castle Carey in Kent County, Maryland, to Mary Rebecca (née Ringgold) and Robert Wilson Rasin.
 He studied at Washington College.
-Rasin was descended from French royalty.
-His ancestor William Rasin came to America and married Sarah Freeman and settled in Kent County.
+His great-grandfather William Rasin, an assemblyman, came to America, married Sarah Freeman and settled in Kent County in the 1730s.
+He was of French ancestry on his father's side.
+The Rasin family owned the "Old Field Point" estate (368 acres of farmland and 300 acres of riparian forest) on the Sassafras River.